autsu/kubemisc/samplecontroller/docs/controller-client-go.md

 ## client-go components

-* Reflector: A reflector, which is defined in [type *Reflector* inside package *cache*](https://github.com/kubernetes/client-go/blob/master/tools/cache/reflector.go), watches the Kubernetes API for the specified resource type (kind).
+* Reflector: A reflector, which is defined in [type *Reflector* inside package *cache*](https://github.com/kubernetes/client-go/blob/master/tools/cache/reflector.go), watches the Kubernetes API for the specified apiResourceList type (kind).
 The function in which this is done is *ListAndWatch*.
-The watch could be for an in-built resource or it could be for a custom resource.
+The watch could be for an in-built apiResourceList or it could be for a custom apiResourceList.
-When the reflector receives notification about existence of new resource instance through the watch API, it gets the newly created object using the corresponding listing API and puts it in the Delta Fifo queue inside the *watchHandler* function.
+When the reflector receives notification about existence of new apiResourceList instance through the watch API, it gets the newly created object using the corresponding listing API and puts it in the Delta Fifo queue inside the *watchHandler* function.